 What happens when my term life insurance policy ends?

-What happens when a term life insurance policy ends depends on whether you still need coverage.
+What happens when my term life insurance policy ends?
+It depends on whether you still need coverage.
 With most policies today, the end of your term life insurance policy doesn't mean you have to lose coverage.
-You can choose to renew or convert your term policy to whole life, but you’ll have to pay higher rates.
-Start comparing life insurance quotes now with our free tool below to find the most affordable coverage.
+You have the option to renew or convert your term life insurance policy to a whole life insurance policy, but you will have to pay higher life insurance rates.
+Read more below to learn what to do when your term life insurance policy expires.

 Ready to compare quick life insurance quotes?